kevinolega/callcentertrainingtips/start.md

 ## Speaking English Always Makes A POSITIVE IMPRESSION

-People who can speak in English well, always makes a good impression.
+Filipinos who can speak in English well, always makes a good impression.

 If you speak in English, people see you as educated, intelligent, refined, a person of class and substance.